sandeepnath-98/Event-Registration-management-System/replit.md

 - **Database**: `mongodb` driver for MongoDB cloud database

 **External Services**:
-- **Brevo (Sendinblue)**: Transactional email delivery service for sending QR codes to registered attendees (free tier: 300 emails/day)
+- **SMTP Email**: Standard SMTP email delivery using Nodemailer for sending QR codes to registered attendees (works with Gmail, SendGrid, Mailgun, or any SMTP provider)
 - Google Fonts CDN for Inter and JetBrains Mono fonts
 - No cloud storage - files stored locally in `attached_assets/uploads/`